Ayurvedic and Unani Tibbia College

-The Ayurvedic and Unani Tibbia College, also popularly known as Tibbia College, is an institution under the Government of Delhi, located at Karol Bagh in New Delhi, India.
-The institution which offers education and training in Ayurvedic and Unani medicine, has its origins dating back to the late 19th century.
-The college, whose foundation was laid by Charles Hardinge, 1st Baron Hardinge of Penshurst on 29 March 1916, the then Viceroy of India and was inaugurated by the Father of the Nation, Mahatma Gandhi, on 13 February 1921, offers bachelor's (BAMS & BUMS) and masters (MD) degrees in Ayurvedic and Unani streams.
+The Ayurvedic and Unani Tibbia College, also known as Tibbia College, is an institution of the Government of Delhi in Karol Bagh in New Delhi, India.
+The institution, which offers education and training in ayurvedic and Unani medicine, has its origins in the late 19th century.
+The college was founded by Charles Hardinge, 1st Baron Hardinge of Penshurst on 29 March 1916 and inaugurated by Mahatma Gandhi on 13 February 1921.
+It offers bachelor's degrees—the Bachelor of Ayurveda, Medicine and Surgery & BUMS degrees—and a master's (MD) degree in ayurvedic and Unani forms of medicine.

-On 15 February 2008, a 60-bed maternity and child block in Tibbia College Hospital, and the Delhi government announced about its intentions of developing the college into a university, in recognition of the college's contributions to Ayurvedic and Unani medicine.
+On 15 February 2008, a 60-bed maternity and child ward at Tibbia College Hospital was established, and the Delhi government announced plans to transform the college into a university, acknowledging its contributions to ayurvedic and Unani medicine.

 History

 Beginning years

 It was first established by Hakim Abdul Majeed in 1882 in Gali Qasim Jan, a locality in Chandni Chowk, one of the oldest and busiest markets in New Delhi, India.
 In 1889, after inauguration by a local commissioner, it was referred to as Madrasa Tibbia that functioned under the Anjuman-e-Tibbia society.
 After the death of Majeed in 1901, his younger brother Hakim Wasil took over the Madrasa and in 1903, Masih-ul-Mulk Mohammad Ajmal Khan (1863-1927 CE), better known as Hakim Ajmal Khan raised the quality of the institution.
 The efforts of Hakim Ajmal Khan helped extend the site over an area more than of 50 acres including a garden of herbs (Jadi Booti Bagh) across the road.
 At present is named after Hakim Ajmal Khan as "Ajmal Khan Park" maintained by MCD.
 The road has also been named after Hakim Ajmal Khan as "Ajmal Khan Road", a popular shopping area of Delhi.